AdobeDocs/campaign-web.en/help/v8/audience/manage-audience.md

 # Monitor and manage audiences {#monitor}

 >[!CONTEXTUALHELP]
+>id="acw_audiences_properties"
+>title="Properties"
+>abstract="Here you can find a summary of the audience properties such its origin, storage folder, or its status.
+Click the link in the **Last workflow** section to open the workflow that has been used to create the audience."

+>[!CONTEXTUALHELP]
+>id="acw_audiences_count"
+>title="Audience size"
+>abstract="Here you can find the total number of profiles within the audience.
+Click the Calculate button to update and recalculate the audience results."

+>[!CONTEXTUALHELP]
 >id="acw_audiences_workflow_error_data_execution"
 >title="Audience error"
 >abstract="Audience data is not available.
 Please wait the end of the workflow execution."